 Always turn off the power before working on a junction box.
 You don't want to be the unlucky person who comes across a highly dangerous hot wire.

 Finally, punch out a hole to provide a path for the wires to enter the box.
 Use a cable clamp to secure the Romex wiring that comes into the box, and cap wires inside the box with wire nuts.
-If you have difficulty twisting the wires together, use needle-nose pliers to wrap black to black and white to white, before attaching the wire nut.
+If you have difficulty twisting the wires together, use pliers to wrap black to black and white to white, before attaching the wire nut.
 Then, ground the box securely.

 Professionals usually recommend installing a junction box by bringing a new wire from the main electrical panel to the box rather than tapping off an existing electrical box.
 You do this to avoid circuit overload, which helps protect against a potential electrical fire.